She-Hulk: Volumes

-She-Hulk – 2014
+She-Hulk (2014)

 According to Diamond Comic Distributors, She-Hulk #1 was the 36th best selling comic book in February 2014.

-Kelly Thompson of CBR.com called She-Hulk #1 a "strong opening for a character well deserving of the spotlight," asserting, "Overall, "She-Hulk #1 is a great start to a new series for a character well deserving of the spotlight.
+Kelly Thompson of Comic Book Resources called She-Hulk #1 a "strong opening for a character well deserving of the spotlight," asserting, "Overall, "She-Hulk #1 is a great start to a new series for a character well deserving of the spotlight.
 If Soule can find a way to better balance the lawyer element of the book by sprinkling in a bit more action, he and Pulido are likely to have a hit on their hands."
 Benjamin Bailey of IGN gave She-Hulk #1 a grade of 9.8 out of 10, writing, "This is not a superhero book.
 Not even a little bit.
 It's more Hawkeye than Hulk, following the stories of Jennifer Walters's law career – or lack of career, as the book starts – and what she does when she's not an Avenger or member of the FF.
 In other words, this is a comic that could have gone really bad really fast.
 In the wrong hands, this thing could have been a boring, bizarre mess.
 Fortunately, due to the very capable Charles Soule and Javier Pulido, that is not the case.
 In fact, She-Hulk #1 is absolutely fantastic.
 It's the She-Hulk comic we never knew we needed."

-She-Hulk (Marvel Legacy) – 2017
+She-Hulk (Marvel Legacy) (2017)

 According to Diamond Comic Distributors, She-Hulk #159 was the 48th best selling comic book in November 2017.

 Joshua Davison of Bleeding Cool stated, "She-Hulk #159 was a pleasantly surprising read.
 The story was gripping, if a bit slow.
 We don't get to see Jen fully She-Hulk out, but she is a likable enough character that I was fine just reading about her.
 Hellcat has a great presence in the comic too, and the read was overall compelling.
 I recommend it.
 Check it out."
 Joe Garza of SlashFilm included She-Hulk #159 in their "15 Best She-Hulk Comics You Need To Read" list, asserting, "The Leader has always been a great villain for the Hulk — and this storyline proves that he's just as great against She-Hulk — as he's typically forced into using his immense intellect to best a foe who relies on brute force.
 However, this story shines as an exploration of PTSD.
 During this time in the Marvel Comics universe, Bruce Banner was dead (only to return, of course), and the heroes had been rocked by a lasting status quo shakeup, She-Hulk included.
 This storyline saw her dealing with loss and identity in a way rarely seen before in "She-Hulk" comics, and it's handled with all of the grace (and punching) it deserves."